-A few months ago I was lucky enough to join my family on a seven day cruise of Ecuador’s famous Galapagos Islands.
+A few months ago, before my salsa stint in Quito, I was lucky enough to join my family on a seven day cruise of Ecuador’s famous Galapagos Islands.
 I’d heard countless tales of this place, especially back in 2011 during my first trip to South America, and was eager to see if they lived up to the hype.

 A Galapagos itinerary is pretty straightforward.
 You fly to Quito (or Guayaquil), jump on a plane to the islands, and then head out to the ship and island hop for a few days.
 Every day you wake up early, eat breakfast, and spend most of the day exploring one of the islands.
 After that it’s back to the boat and to bed for another early wake-up the following day.

-As for the islands themselves, they’re definitely special, but it’s hard not to notice they’ve been tainted slightly by the immense growth in tourism over the years.
+As for the islands themselves, they’re definitely special (a well known UNESCO heritage site), but it’s hard not to notice they’ve been tainted slightly by the immense growth in tourism over the years.
 Today, as soon as you touch down at the airport you get slapped with a $100 “tourist tax” before you can even exit the building.
 Perhaps it’s merited, but to me it just stinks of opportunism (at 150,000 visitors per year, that’s some nice pocket change).

 The larger islands have been heavily “touristified”, lined with internet cafes, tourism offices and cheeseburger restaurants.
 Ships are limited to 100 passengers each, but you still may find that among the amazing wildlife, you’ll need to try hard to frame your photos so they aren’t full of shorts and sandals.

 Of course, this is all to be expected, and I completely understand that every popular tourist destination will eventually end up this way.
 But that doesn’t change the fact that your journey through these “pure and untouched islands” probably won’t be as pure and untouched as you had hoped.